 My Adventures Participating in a Bike Tour

-Riding a bike enables one to have an expended view of the environment but when it comes to racing, there’s the thrill as your adrenaline rises as you try your best to win the race.
+Riding a bike enables one to have an expended view of the environment but when it comes to racing, there’s the thrill as your adrenaline rises as you try your best to win the race, and not to mention, losing weight as well.

 I am a good rider and have had my bike since I was a little boy.
 I never participated in any race though, until I was in college.
 My first race to participate had been organized by our school alumni as part of a breast cancer awareness program and was open to both students and the local community.